 The City Manager or designee may authorize a temporary pay adjustment for an employee given a specific temporary assignment clearly beyond the scope of the regular job description as determined by the Director of Human Resources or designee.
 Such assignment is to be made only as necessary to meet the business needs of the department.
 A request for such an assignment must be made to the City Manager or designee, in writing, from the Department Director prior to commencement of the assignment.
-Work in such assignment shall be at a minimum of two (2) consecutive weeks, and up to a maximum of one (1) year.
+Work in such assignment shall be at a minimum of two (2) consecutive weeks, and up to a maximum of one (1) year, and up to a maximum of 960 hours per fiscal year.

 The request for special assignment shall describe the assignment, justify why it is to be performed by the designated employee, and give a specific duration for completion of the assignment with start and end date.
 Special assignment pay is five percent (5%) above the employee's normal pay rate.
 The special assignment and related compensation may be revoked at any time at the discretion of the Department Director, or the City Manager or designee.
+Special assignment pay is not reportable compensation to CalPERS.